Project Overview

 Tutorial Redesign

-To help fix this and improve player retention, we decided that the best way to teach the players the core mechanics of the game, was to break it down and teach each skill one by one.
-Let them practice it at their own pace, before then going on to learn the new skill.
-This became the structure for the new tutorial.
+To address this, I decided to break down the core gameplay mechanics within the game and teach each skill one by one allowing players to practice at their own pace before advancing to the next.
+This structure became the foundation for the new tutorial.

 Redesigning the First time user Experience & Tutorial.